wuji-technology/isaaclab-sim/README.md

 python run_sim.py
 ```

-The script loads the default left hand model and plays the trajectory from `data/wave.npy` in a loop.
-To use the left hand, edit `side = "left"` in `run_sim.py`.
+The script loads the default right hand model and plays the trajectory from `data/wave.npy` in a loop.
+To use the left hand, edit `HAND_SIDE = "left"` in `run_sim.py`.